sploders101/containerized-networking/readme.md

 \[ Enter Ampere \]

 My servers are powerful.
 I often run fairly heavy workloads on them and need that extra performance.
 However, I don't want the power draw that comes with it.
 I decided to switch to arm.
 Most of my workloads already support it, and I've seen a lot of glowing reviews on Ampere Altra CPUs, so I decided to give it a shot, and... wow...
 I almost didn't even need a fan.
 Even under intense load, a cheap crappy 40mm fan did perfectly well, and I wasn't compromising on performance.
-All that with a fraction of the load of my old servers.
+All that with a fraction of the power draw of my old servers.

 Time to go multi-arch!
 Thankfully, Kubernetes already supports multi-arch, but Proxmox doesn't.
 So, what do I do now?
 Bare-metal deployment!
 My servers already have IPMI on a closed network piped into my bedroom, so that's good enough for me.
 If I can get everything moved into Kubernetes, I don't need the features that Proxmox gets me.
 Not everything can be migrated though.
 I have a router VM and a VPS VM that I host for a friend.